-The stimulated microbial growth starts as soon as the bugs enter the water and, as long as they have enough food (organic pond waste), oxygen (the more the better), and the pond water is the right temperature, they will not only grow but multiply.
+Bacteria are one of natures wonders.
+If you need to boosts the helpful bacteria numbers with in your pond it is very simple and quick with our leading pond product Multi Aqua.
+The stimulated microbial growth starts as soon as the bugs enter the water and as long as they have enough food (which is the organic pond waste), oxygen (the more the better), and the pond water is the right temperature, they will not only grow but multiply as well.

 Beneficial Bacteria for ponds